I Have Cerebral Palsy and I'm Looking for Love

 Yeah, if you were a woman who decided to try dating men with disabilities tomorrow, but wanted to ease into it—I'm practically training wheels.

 But the fact that I'm physically higher functioning than a lot of other guys with disabilities doesn't seem to move my dating life past anything more than sporadic.
 I'm intimately familiar with what comedy band Garfunkel and Oates call, “The Fade Away,” where you think things are going well and then suddenly, radio silence.
 Some girls sell themselves as open-minded, assuring me that the disability doesn't matter.
-They hang around longer, trying to reconcile their words with the reality in front of them, before eventually being overwhelmed by their temptation for able-bodied human beings.
+They hang around longer, trying to reconcile their words with the reality in front of them, before eventually being overwhelmed by temptation from other able-bodied human beings and caving to the pressure.

 Perhaps I have some massive character flaw I am unaware of that has nothing to do with my disability, but if Paul Bernardo can find Karla Homolka, (and I'm a few thousand rungs below that) I wonder what else about me could be considered so unworkable?

 If it is the disability, I don't blame them.
-I have yet to meet a woman with a disability who I'm truly sexually attracted to.
-I know that you can't help who you like.
+I have yet to meet a woman with a disability who I'm truly, sexually attracted to myself, so I know that you can't help who you like.
 Still, given the reality of my situation, I knew it was time to change my strategy if I wanted to get laid on the regular.
-That's when I heard about "devotees"—people with a sexual fetish for disability.
+That's when I heard about Devotees—people with a sexual fetish for disability.

 Open the floodgates!
 I had to find these women.
 It didn't matter how long it took, I was exactly what they were looking for... or at least, I thought I was, until I talked to a devotee named Sharon: